James Halliwell-Phillipps

-James Orchard Halliwell-Phillipps (born James Orchard Halliwell; 21 June 1820 – 3 January 1889) was an English Shakespearean scholar, antiquarian, and a collector of English nursery rhymes and fairy tales.
+James Orchard Halliwell-Phillipps (born James Orchard Halliwell; 21 June 1820 – 3 January 1889) was an English writer, Shakespearean scholar, antiquarian, and a collector of English nursery rhymes and fairy tales.

 Life

-The son of Thomas Halliwell, he was born in London and was educated privately and at Jesus College, Cambridge.
+The son of Thomas Halliwell, a wealthy draper from Chorley Lancashire, he was born at Sloane Street, Chelsea, London and was educated privately and at Jesus College, Cambridge.
 He devoted himself to antiquarian research, particularly of early English literature.
 Beginning at the age of 16, between 1836 and 1837, he contributed 47 articles to The Parthenon.
-A Weekly Journal of English and Foreign Literature, the Arts, and Sciences; in 1839 he edited Sir John Mandeville's Travels; in 1842 published an Account of the European manuscripts in the Chetham Library, besides a newly discovered metrical romance of the 15th century (Torrent of Portugal).
+A Weekly Journal of English and Foreign Literature, the Arts, and Sciences; in 1839 he edited Sir John Mandeville's Travels; in 1842 he published an Account of the European manuscripts in the Chetham Library, besides a newly discovered metrical romance of the 15th century (Torrent of Portugal).

-In 1841, while at Cambridge, Halliwell dedicated his book Reliquae Antiquae to Sir Thomas Phillipps, the noted bibliomaniac.
+In 1841, while still a student at Cambridge, Halliwell dedicated his book Reliquae Antiquae to Sir Thomas Phillipps, the noted bibliomaniac.
 Phillipps invited Halliwell to stay at his estate, Middle Hill.
 There Halliwell met Phillipps's daughter, Henrietta, to whom he soon proposed marriage.
 However, also around this time, Halliwell was accused of stealing manuscripts from Trinity College, Cambridge.
-Although never prosecuted, Phillipps's suspicions were aroused and he refused to consent to the marriage.
+Although no prosecution was brought, Phillipps's suspicions were aroused and he refused to consent to the marriage.
 This led to the couple's elopement in 1842.
 Phillipps refused ever to see his daughter or Halliwell again.
+Despite this, the marriage seems to have been a long and happy one with Henrietta providing valuable support for his scholarly work.

 In 1842, Halliwell published the first edition of Nursery Rhymes of England followed by Nursery Rhymes and Nursery Tales, containing the first printed version of the Three Little Pigs and a version of the Christmas carol The Twelve Days of Christmas.

-From 1845 Halliwell was excluded from the library of the British Museum on account of the suspicion concerning his possession of some manuscripts which had been removed from the library of Trinity College, Cambridge.
+From 1845, Halliwell was excluded from the library of the British Museum on account of the suspicion concerning his possession of some manuscripts which had been removed from the library of Trinity College, Cambridge.
 He published privately an explanation of the matter in 1845.
 Halliwell also had a habit, detested by bibliophiles, of cutting up seventeenth-century books and pasting parts he liked into scrapbooks.
 During his life he destroyed 800 books and made 3,600 scraps.